PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Enumerator
   A name identifying a value of an enumeration.

+Escape Sequence
+  Used in programming languages to represent special characters within a string or character literal.
+They are identified by the prefix backslash `\`.
+Examples are `\n`, `\t`, and `\\` to represent 'newline', 'tab' - and to identify that a backslash is just a back slash literal.

 Escape Sequences
   Used in programming languages to represent special characters within a string or character literal.
 They are identified by the prefix backslash `\`.
 Examples are `\n`, `\t`, and `\\` to represent 'newline', 'tab' - and to identify that a backslash is just a back slash literal.